aliyun/terraform-provider-alicloud/website/docs/r/polardb_cluster.html.markdown

 * `clone_data_point` - (Optional, Available since 1.179.0) The time point of data to be cloned.
 Valid values are `LATEST`,`BackupID`,`Timestamp`.Value options can refer to the latest docs [CreateDBCluster](https://www.alibabacloud.com/help/en/polardb/latest/createdbcluster-1) `CloneDataPoint`.
 -> **NOTE:** If CreationOption is set to CloneFromRDS, the value of this parameter must be LATEST.
 * `vpc_id` - (Optional, ForceNew, Computed, Available since v1.185.0) The id of the VPC.
 * `storage_type` - (Optional, ForceNew, Available since v1.203.0) The storage type of the cluster.
 Enterprise storage type values are `PSL5`, `PSL4`.
-The standard version storage type values are `ESSDPL1`, `ESSDPL2`, `ESSDPL3`.
-The standard version supports MySQL and PostgreSQL.
+The standard version storage type values are `ESSDPL1`, `ESSDPL2`, `ESSDPL3`, `ESSDPL0`, `ESSDAUTOPL`.
+The standard version only supports MySQL and PostgreSQL.
+* `provisioned_iops` - (Optional, ForceNew, Available since v1.229.1) The provisioned read/write IOPS of the ESSD AutoPL disk.
+Valid values: 0 to min{50,000, 1,000 × Capacity - Baseline IOPS}.
+Baseline IOPS = min{1,800 + 50 × Capacity, 50,000}.
+-> **NOTE:** This parameter is available only if the StorageType parameter is set to ESSDAUTOPL.
 * `storage_space` - (Optional, Computed, Available since v1.203.0) Storage space charged by space (monthly package).
 Unit: GB.
 -> **NOTE:**  Valid values for PolarDB for MySQL Standard Edition: 20 to 32000.
 It is valid when pay_type are `PrePaid` ,`PostPaid`.
 -> **NOTE:**  Valid values for PolarDB for MySQL Enterprise Edition: 50 to 100000.It is valid when pay_type is `PrePaid`.